jjxtra/SnapshotDiff/README.md

 LoadDelayMilliseconds - time to wait for page load complete event
 ForceDelayMilliseconds - force sleep this amount of time after page load event
 Percent - the percent the pixels must change to notify
+LoopDelaySeconds - how often to loop and try the url again
+FileFormat - file format to save latest url to, can be png, jpeg, gif, tiff, bmp
 EmailTestOnly - whether to just send a test email
 EmailHost - email server address
 EmailPort - email server port